The Queenan Law Firm

 Unfortunately for most who experience severe spinal cord injuries, the road to recovery is long, if recovery is even possible.
 With most spinal cord injuries, it is difficult to tell if recovery will be possible.
 Even if recovery is possible, it is a long, hard road of rehabilitation, physical therapy, surgery, and hard work.

-Fortunately, if you were injured by the bad actions or negligence of someone else, a court may be willing to make them pay for your recovery.
+Fortunately, if you were injured by the bad actions or negligence of someone else in Dallas, a court may be willing to make them pay for your recovery.
 Medical bills are expensive, especially for the treatment of bad spinal cord injuries and paralysis.
 All medical expenses, including ambulances, physical therapy, occupational therapy, X-rays, CT scans, MRIs, and even equipment like wheelchairs and ramps should be recoverable from the person who harmed you.

 Additionally, especially in cases of paralysis, a spinal cord injury is likely to force you to miss work to seek treatment, or may make you completely unable to work in the case of severe injury.
-Victims of spinal cord injury can rest easy knowing that any lost wages due to the injury may be recovered from the defendant.
+Victims of spinal cord injury in Dallas can rest easy knowing that any lost wages due to the injury may be recovered from the defendant.
 That means that not only missed work, but future lost wages, can be reimbursed.

 Because debilitating spinal cord injuries can leave people in severe pain for many years, the personal experience of pain and suffering is quite high.
 In most states, you can also recover from the defendant money to compensate you for this pain and suffering.
 In Texas, there is no limit or cap on how much a plaintiff can win for pain and suffering damages.
 As such, juries often work hard to give victims what they deserve, which, for spinal cord injuries, can be quite high amounts.